Skip to content

 Voice Acting Vs. Voiceover

-Voiceover is a popular technique that requires an unseen speaker to narrate or explain a story in film, TV, or other mediums.
+Voiceover is a popular technique that requires an unseen speaker to narrate or explain a story in film, TV, or other media.

-Voice actors are the individuals who provide the voiceovers.
+Professional voice actors are the individuals who provide voice-overs.
 The terms voiceover and voice acting both describe the nature of their job.

 What Does A Voice Actor Do?